mozman/ezdxf/docs/source/tutorials/blocks.rst

-The second way to use attributes in block references is a two step process, first step is to create an attribute definition (template) in the block definition, the second step is adding the block reference by :meth:`Layout.add_auto_blockref` ('auto' is for automatically filled attributes).
+The second way to use attributes in block references is a two step process, first step is to create an attribute definition (template) in the block definition, the second step is adding the block reference by :meth:`Layout.add_blockref` and attach and fill attribute automatically by the :meth:`~ezdxf.entities.Insert.add_auto_attribs` method to the block reference.
-The advantage of this method is that all attributes are placed relative to the block base point with the same rotation and scaling as the block, but it has the disadvantage, that the block reference is wrapped into an anonymous block, which makes evaluation of attributes more complex.
+The advantage of this method is that all attributes are placed relative to the block base point with the same rotation and scaling as the block, but has the disadvantage that non uniform scaling is not handled very well.
+The method :meth:`Layout.add_auto_blockref` handles non uniform scaling better by wrapping the block reference and its attributes into an anonymous block and let the CAD application do the transformation work which will create correct graphical representations at least by AutoCAD and BricsCAD.
+This method has the disadvantage of a more complex evaluation of attached attributes

 Using attribute definitions (:class:`~ezdxf.entities.Attdef`):